 - The temperature of your environment

-FEMA recommends that you store at least one gallon of water, per person, per day.
+Store at least one gallon of water, per person, per day.
 Consider this an absolute base-line though, as many of the above considerations could up your family water needs considerably.
 If you live in a desert area, with little local water, women in your family who may be pregnant or nursing, children, and a couple pets, you will want to triple that amount, or more.

 Even if you are not sure how much you will eventually need, it is best to start somewhere and store what you can.
 One easy way to do this is just to buy a few cases of bottled water and store them away from heat and light (which can cause the plastic to leech chemicals into the water).
 Beyond that, you can start a more aggressive plan to provide clean water to your family in the event of an emergency.